-Students at KHHS are provided access to computer equipment and services, including the Internet, in an effort to promote educational excellence.
+KHPS students are provided access to computer equipment and services, including the Internet, in an effort to promote educational excellence.
 Computer and network operations rely on the proper conduct of users who must adhere to strict guidelines.
-All students will be required to complete an Application for Computer and Network Access before access will be granted.
-The use of computer equipment and services must be consistent with the educational objectives of Kenowa Hills Public Schools.
-Violations will result in the student being prohibited from using school technology for up to one full school year.
+All students will be required to complete an application for Computer and Network Access before access will be granted.
+The use of computer equipment and services provided by the school district must be consistent with the educational objectives of Kenowa Hills Public Schools.
+Violations will result in the student being prohibited for an amount of time determined by administration as informed by the severity of the conduct in guestion.